elanorstarksby/elanor-lightning-lunch-frontend/steps/step1.md

 const [newSearchTerm, setSearchTerm] = useState("");
 ```

-This is setting `newSearchTerm` to an initial value of "" - empty string, and we have a setter funciont `setSearchTerm` to set the newSearchTerm when we want to change it.
+This is setting `newSearchTerm` to an initial value of "" - empty string, and we have a setter function `setSearchTerm` to set the newSearchTerm when we want to change it.

 So when do we want to change our search term?
 Inside our handleSearch function.